ZECTBynmo/tacnode/README.md

 This is a fork of node that builds as a lib.
-As a post build step (which you can remove) it concatinates all output libraries into one for convenience
+As a post-build step (which you can remove) it concatinates all output libraries into one for convenience
 ===
+NOTE: I haven't tested the concatination step on anything but windows.
+If it doesn't work, there may be something wrong with how I setup the postbuild step in the gyp file.

+For windows, I ended up calling the library concatination script (tools/concatlibs.py) directly from vcbuild.bat

 ### To build: